pretix/pretix/doc/api/resources/orders.rst

 .. http:post:: /api/v1/organizers/(organizer)/events/(event)/orderpositions/(id)/add_block/

    Blocks an order position from being used.
 The block name either needs to be ``"admin"`` or start with ``"api:"``.
-It may only contern letters, numbers, dots and underscores. ``"admin"`` represents the regular block that can be set in the backend user interface.
+It may only contain letters, numbers, dots and underscores. ``"admin"`` represents the regular block that can be set in the backend user interface.

    **Example request**: